calliope-project/calliope/doc/user/ref_advanced_func.rst

     model:
         ...

-    modelwide_constraints:
+    group_constraints:
+        # A constraint group to apply a systemwide CO2 cap
         systemwide_co2_cap:
             cost_max:
                 co2: 100000
+        # A constraint group to enforce renewable generation in Germany
         renewable_minimum_share_in_germany:
             techs: ['wind', 'pv']
             locs: ['germany_north', 'germany_south']
             demand_share_min:
                 electricity: 0.4

-When specifying model-wide constraints, a named group must give at least one constraint, but can list an arbitrary amount of constraints, and optionally give a subset of techs and locations:
+When specifying group constraints, a named group must give at least one constraint, but can list an arbitrary amount of constraints, and optionally give a subset of techs and locations:

 .. code-block:: yaml

-    modelwide_constraints:
+    group_constraints:
         group_name:
             techs: []  # Optional, can be left out if empty
             locs: []  # Optional, can be left out if empty